gcrockenberg/MelloGee/README.md

 These steps were established on my Windows 10 machine

 ## Steps for using Me
-### Local
-- Work in progress.
-Developing directly in the cloud has become so easy ...

 ### Azure
 **Prereqs**
 : Deploying Me to Azure requires a few things